 But in the beginning, there really is only a few essentials you need to know to get you off to a great start.

-If your ready to get started on your vegetable garden you can sign up to our next “Planning A Vegetable Garden Course” which will tell you everything you need to know and walk you through each step of the process.
-Sign Up to our newsletter to be the first to know when the course goes live.
+If your ready to get started on your vegetable garden you can sign up to our next “How To Start A Vegetable Garden Course” which will tell you everything you need to know and will walk you through each step of the process so your not trying to do it alone!

 The 2 essential parts to gardening is, learning to to feed your soil, and ensuring you have the right tools for the job.